alphacrat/MovieGenie/Readme.md

 The backend powers the AI-driven recommendations and quiz-based genre prediction.
 It efficiently handles API requests and delivers personalized movie suggestions.

 👉 **Live API:** [MovieGenie Backend](https://movie-recommendation-backend-2opk.onrender.com/)

 ---

+## 🎥 **Movie Details & Watch Now**

+In addition to AI-powered recommendations, MovieGenie offers:

+- **Detailed Movie Pages** 📌: Click on any movie card to view in-depth details and a preview.
+- **Watch Now** 🎬: Instantly check where the movie is currently available for streaming.

+---